jerog/GettingCleaningData/CodeBook.md

 - 'raw_data/train/subject_train.txt' and 'raw_data/test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

+'raw_data/features_info.txt' describes 33 variables the were measured for each session.
+This script is only concerned with the mean and standard deviation of each variable, so the output contains 68 columns (subject, activity, and mean and std for 33 variables).

 ## Procedure

 1. Using 'raw_data/features.txt', identify the columns that represent the mean and standard deviation of derived variables - only the column names containing the string 'mean()' or 'std()'.